In order to travel the hypergrid, you must first start your travels on a hypergrid-enabled grid.

 Hypergrid with Hyperica

-To make hypergrid teleports easier, we have created three hypergrid terminals, located at the following addresses:
+To make hypergrid teleports easier for people with old viewers,, we have created three hypergrid terminals, located at the following addresses:

 - hg.hyperica.com:8022:hyperica upper